nexwinds/nexdb-app/README.md

 ### Provided Scripts

+- **nexdb-install.sh**: Our enhanced installation script with automatic error prevention and recovery
-- **nexdb-fix.sh**: Resolves common Python module import issues without requiring a full reinstallation
+- **nexdb-fix.sh**: A comprehensive fix script that resolves Python module import issues and other common problems
-- **nexdb-uninstall.sh**: Completely removes NEXDB from your system (keeps database data intact)
+- **nexdb-uninstall.sh**: Removes NEXDB from your system with two options:
+  - Standard mode: `sudo bash nexdb-uninstall.sh` (asks for confirmation)
+  - Force mode: `sudo bash nexdb-uninstall.sh --force` (no confirmation)
 - **verify-installation.sh**: Checks if your installation is working correctly
 - **test_connection.py**: Tests connectivity to the NEXDB server from your local machine